F-1 Reinstatement

 • Form I-539 (include supplemental Form I-539A for any dependents)

 • The application fee is $370, and an $85 biometric services fee (and a separate $85 biometric services fee for each dependent for whom you include a Form I-539A).
 Make your check payable to the U.S. Department of Homeland Security.
-NOTE: fee values are accurate as of March 30, 2023.
 Please visit the USCIS’s I-539 page to ensure you pay the appropriate amount at the time of filing your application.

 • If you’ve been out of status for five (5) or more months, a copy of I-797 showing payment of the SEVIS fee